HElwy/RepData_PeerAssessment1/PA1_template.md

 ### Creating a new dataset that is equal to the original dataset but with the missing data filled in

+I think it makes sense to fill in the missing values with the average of the same interval on other filled days

 ```r
 filledActivity <- activity